k3jph/k3jph.github.io/_ancestry/national-society-descendants-of-american-railroad-workers.md

 support for historical preservation efforts tied to American railroad history.

-The motto of the society--*"The journey is just as important as the destination"*--reflects the values and spirit of the railroad workers who connected cities, industries, and people.
+The motto of the society, "The journey is just as important as the destination," reflects the values and spirit of the railroad workers who connected cities, industries, and people.
 By preserving and sharing these stories, the society ensures that the contributions of railroad workers are not forgotten.